-The sweetness of the caramelized onions, the tartness and creaminess of the fresh goat cheese, topped with the incredible flavor of roasted cherry tomatoes, make this tart a great appetizer for any party, dinner, potluck or holiday feast.
+In this tomato tart you can find the sweetness of the caramelized onions, the tartness and creaminess of the fresh goat cheese, topped with the incredible flavor of roasted cherry tomatoes.
+This tart is a great appetizer for any party, dinner, potluck or holiday feast.

 Last year I tried making roasted cherry tomatoes for the first time and since then I immediately got hooked.
 I loved them so much that I tried to pair them with anything.
 One example is my Spaghetti Aglio, Olio e Peperoncino with roasted cherry tomatoes.